kyverno/KDP/proposals/cleanup.md

 1. Kyverno could leverage either the existing UpdateRequest (UR) CR (with modifications) in order to support a type of "ledger" to know when to remove resources.
 The benefit of this approach is that it doesn't require any new CR and CRD to be invented and reduces complexity.
 The potential downside is the UR may not be suitable for such a job without significant modifications.

 2. Kyverno could create a new CR specifically for this clean-up use case.
-As resources come in with either annotation, the CR can be updated with the clean-up time.
+As resources come in with either label, the CR can be updated with the clean-up time.
 Kyverno would manage this CR as it does other CRs.
 The benefit of this approach is we can craft a CR exactly as needed to fit this purpose.
 The potential downside is it is more work and more complexity.

 ## Existing Kubernetes Constructs

 Kyverno could alternatively leverage a CronJob resource to perform the deletions.
 By creating a CronJob and keeping it updated upon create/update/delete of these source resources or annotations/labels, the CronJob can be created with a matching schedule which then deletes them.
 The CronJob may set an ownerReference to the "parent" resource so that deleting of it causes deletion of the CronJob.
 (This last statement has not been completely proven.)
 The benefit of this approach is it reduces technical complexity required to implement an end-to-end solution by leveraging existing resource types.
 The potential downside is it creates additional resources in a cluster which may be undesirable.
 It also brings with it complexity as Kyverno's creation of these CronJobs may violate users' validate rules which will either need to be excepted or some other method found to exempt them.

+## Implementation Approach for Label Based Resource Removal in CleanUp Policy

+### Metadata Informer Design and Implementation

+The goal is to design and implement a metadata informer.
+This informer focuses on extracting labels and checking for appropriate labels.
+Specifically, it searches for the cleanup.kyverno.io/ttl label and processes resources associated with it.
+The following steps outline the process:

+- Custom informers were created from scratch with the implementation of the informer stopping with dedicated context and waitgroup.

+- The informer identifies resources with the cleanup.kyverno.io/ttl label and adds them to the work queue for further processing.

+- A work queue is utilized to manage resources with this label.

+- The business logic schedules the deletion of resources labeled with a specific schedule.
+First of all the time is parsed into the standard format and then the timestamp is added to the current time and a countdown timer is setted up after which the deletion of the resource takes place via the client.

+- Upon labeling, the controller is notified and verifies the label's valid format for parsing.

+- The delay between the current time and the scheduled deletion time is calculated.

+- Relevant information for deletion is added to the work queue, timed to be visible when the calculated delay elapses.

+- Workers retrieve items from the queue and execute actual deletions.

+### Key Points

+- **Single Label**: Due to the limitation of only AND-based operator, a single label (cleanup.kyverno.io/ttl) is used to identify resources for deletion.

+- **Date Format**: The label's date format is adjusted from 2022-08-04T00:30:00Z to 2022-08-04T003000Z to comply with validation webhooks.

+- **Informers**: Custom informers ensure graceful controller and informer shutdown and prevent resource leaks.

+- **Discovery API**: A discovery API identifies resources supporting necessary verbs (get, list, delete) and skips non-compliant resources.

+- **Permissions**: The auth package validates service account permissions for watch, list, and delete operations.

+- **Controller Management**: Logic tracks resource creation, deletion which is event based, and changes in RBAC permissions, managing individual controllers these are interval based.

+- **Graceful Shutdown**: Cancellable context is utilized for controllers and workers to ensure graceful shutdown.

+- **Unit Tests**: Tests cover time calculation and parsing to ensure accuracy.

+- **Kuttl Tests**: Comprehensive Kuttl tests cover various scenarios and controller behavior.

+- **Validation-Webhook**: A new validation webhook ensures that label values conform to the recommended format.
+It does not block resource creation but returns a warning.

+- **Label Watcher**: A webhook monitors resources with the cleanup.kyverno.io/ttl label, leveraging labelSelector for filtering.

 ## Pros And Cons of Both implementations
 **Implementation 1**: add a new cleanup controller in the Kyerno main process